 UHS has already begun rolling out these measures ahead of the guidance being implemented across the country from Monday, 15 June.

 Visitors and outpatients will be provided with a surgical mask on entering the designated entrances at Southampton General Hospital and Princess Anne Hospital.

 It is essential that face masks are worn correctly, not touched when on and changed when required.

 PLEASE REMEMBER: Masks alone will not protect against COVID19.
 It is important to maintain two metre social distancing measures and carry out regular hand hygiene.

 Visitors and outpatients are reminded that restrictions remain in place around UHS sites

-All patients and visitors will be asked about health and coronavirus symptoms before being permitted access into the hospitals and temperature checks may be taken.
+All patients and visitors will be asked about health and coronavirus symptoms before being permitted access into the hospitals.

 Patients attending an appointment will also be asked to provide the appointment letter before being allowed to access the site.

 Patients should not arrive early for appointments.
 If arriving by car, any accompanying persons that aren’t required for mobility purposes should wait in the car.

 Checkpoints will be manned by staff and in operation at relevant entrances.
 Visitors should maintain social distancing while waiting in a queue for screening before entry into the trust.